Bachelor of Arts Completion Program

 - We consider special situations or circumstances that may have influenced previous academic performance; applicants should address these in their Personal Statement.

 Bachelor of Arts Completion Program applications are reviewed for admission on a quarterly basis.
-Applications and all supplemental materials must be submitted online, with the exception of transcripts, which must be received by the stated application deadline (requests for accommodation may be granted).
-Applicants will be notified of a decision via email approximately two to four weeks following the application deadline.
+Applications and all supplemental materials must be submitted online, with the exception of transcripts, which must be received by the stated application deadline.
+Applicants will be notified of a decision via email approximately two to four weeks following receipt of all application materials.
 Detailed application information and application deadlines are located on the University College website.

 - Application: Applicants must complete the application online (gradadmissions.du.edu/apply)